gallenc/solent2Public/workup/experimental/session4/shoppingcart-bootstrap/README.md

 You will see that the webapp contains a number of jsp's css and js resources and a bootstrap-starter.html page.
 This page is included just to get us started.
-Once we have embedded the content in our jsp's should can be removed.
+Once we have embedded the content in our jsp's it should be removed.

 Run the application as a web app in tomcat and browse to http://localhost:8080/webApplicationExercise/bootstrap-starter.html